8n8/bigwebthing/README.md

         + 16 bytes: 77 0a 8b e7 5a 1a 9e 31 c5 97 5b 61 ec 47 16 ef
         + 8 bytes: Unix time received
         + 32 bytes: SHA-256 hash of message received

+# Client cache

+~/.bigwebthing/
+	blobs/
+		mutable/
+			a flat folder full of blobs, named by their sha256 hash immutable/
+			a flat folder full of blobs, named by their sha256 hash messages/
+		<messageid>/
+			to.txt
+			userinput.txt
+			program.wasm
+			subject.txt
+			acknowledgement.txt
+			sent
+				empty file, if it exists then the user has decided to send it blobs.txt
+				contains a blob hash on each line outgoing/
+		A flat folder of small chunked blobs to be uploaded to the server and deleted when done.
+The purpose of this is so that uploads can be resumed if the program is shut down part-way through a send. incoming/
+		<some unique ID>/
+			+ the header file
+			+ all the blobs downloaded so far

 # Pricing